MCrossleyLab/DRIP-seq_STAR_Protocol/README.md

 ## Running the pipeline

-open an new terminal session and run the following lines in order
+Open an new terminal session and run the following lines in order</br>
+If you are running the pipeline on a local machine, replace `-profile slurmc` with `-profile local`.

 ```sh
 conda create -n DRIP-seq_STAR python=3.11 nextflow=25.10.2